Phillyclause89/ChessMoveHeatmap/README.md

 black player.
 Squares that have no possible moves from either player within the search depth (this case depth=3) will get the default colors applied to them (which in the example above are set to `"#ffffff"` for light squares and `"#c0c0c0"` for dark.)
 If both players have possible moves detected to a square then both players' assigned colors will merge into a purple square color.
-For a detailed breakdown of the algorith see the [docs/COLORALGO.md](docs/COLORALGO.md) file that took chatgpt 30 seconds to write and me an hour to fix the `.md` syntax of so that it would look nice in GitHub...

 ## **An Introduction by Phillyclause89 (Not ChatGPT)